32. The Lure of the Underground(opens in new tab)

 Our favourite was this Drive poster, with James Dean as the lead male role.
 Other designs include alternate posters for Pulp Fiction, Groundhog Day, and 2001: A Space Odyssey.

-The 1936 Games was dominated by propoganda, as Hitler grasped the opportunity to promote the Nazi line of Aryan racial superiority.
-Thankfully, the black athlete Jesse Owens won four gold medals, and made Hitler look pretty stupid.
+The 1936 Games was dominated by propaganda, as Hitler grasped the opportunity to promote the Nazi line of Aryan racial superiority.
+Thankfully, the black athlete Jesse Owens won four gold medals and made Hitler look pretty stupid.

 In the late 19th Century, the popularity of Absinthe coincided with the increase of large lithographic advertising posters as a commercial and artistic medium.
 Some of the greatest artists of that period created posters for the alcoholic beverage, including Belgian posterist Henri Privat-Livemont, who illustrated this iconic Art Nouveau Absinthe Robette (opens in new tab) image in 1895.